 Oct/Nov `69 Easy Action recorded?

-Eye Witness Randy Foley Kindly clarrifies the situation:
+Eye Witness Randy Foley kindly clarrifies who played the show:

 "I attended this concert.
 Called the Black Arts Rock‘n’Roll Festival, it was a fiasco, and a rip-off.
 Produced by shifty Mike Quatro, it touted Pink Floyd, Arthur Brown, the Bonzo Dog Band, and many of the Michigan bands, including Alice Cooper.
 I still have the original program and hand bill.
 And in the program, I wrote down the bands that played, in order.
 They were, in order from opener to closer: Plum Wine, Pluto, Ted Lucas, Frijid Pink, Früt, Teegarden and Van Winkle, The Stooges, Peter Hurkos, Sweetwater, SRC, Coven [set censored], Savage Grace [set aborted], The Frost [appeared, weren’t permitted to play], The Amboy Dukes [appeared, weren’t permitted to play].